ben-laufer/DMRichR/README.md

 ##### A) The Houseman Method

 The Houseman method is a standard for arrays and we have adapted it to work with WGBS data.
 The workflow will convert the smoothed `bsseq` object to a matrix of beta values for all EPIC array probes.
-It will then estimate cell composition using the IDOL reference CpGs in a modified Houseman method via `FlowSorted.Blood.EPIC::projectCellType_CP()`.
+It will then estimate cell composition using the IDOL reference CpGs in a modified Houseman method via `DMRichR::Houseman()`.
 If you use the results from this method you should also cite: [1](https://dx.doi.org/10.1186/s13059-018-1448-7), [2](https://dx.doi.org/10.1186/s12859-016-0943-7), [3](https://dx.doi.org/10.1093/bioinformatics/btu049), and [4](https://dx.doi.org/10.1186/1471-2105-13-86).

 ##### B) The methylCC Method